Seahawks may need to lean on Doug Baldwin even more with Tyler Lockett out with injury

 But it remains unclear if the Seahawks will have Thomas Rawls, who left the Arizona game with a bruised shoulder of undetermined severity.
 If Rawls is out, then Seattle may have to depend on rookie Alex Collins and recently-signed Terrence Magee at tailback.

-Regardless, with Lockett out, the Seahawks will undoubtedly need for Baldwin to continue to come up big for as long as the rest of the season continues.
+Regardless, with Lockett out, the Seahawks will undoubtedly need for Baldwin to continue to come up big for as long as the season continues.

-The game was just the second after the team moved Lockett into a starter’s role opposite Baldwin in two-receiver formations, replacing Jermaine Kearse, who again played mostly in three-receiver sets — Lockett was on the field for 26 of 28 plays before being inured.
+The game was just the second after the team moved Lockett into a starter’s role opposite Baldwin in two-receiver formations, replacing Jermaine Kearse, who played mostly in three-receiver sets.
+Lockett was on the field for 26 of 28 plays before being inured.

-“We’re going to have to lean on him more now,’’ Baldwin said of Richardson, the team’s first pick in the 2014 draft whose career has been stunted due to injuries.
+“We’re going to have to lean on him more now,” Baldwin said of Richardson, the team’s first pick in the 2014 draft whose career has been stunted because of injuries.
 “I know he’s willing and ready.’’

 Kearse may also go back to picking up a few more snaps — he had eight targets after Lockett was injured, catching three passes for 27 yards and his first touchdown of the season.

-Seattle could also use Tanner McEvoy more, and will also likely look to get another receiver ready to play.
-Seattle last week claimed rookie J.D.
-McKissic off waivers and while he was listed as a running back, he played receiver at Arkansas State and with the Falcons (though he has no NFL action).
+Seattle could also use Tanner McEvoy more and will also likely look to get another receiver ready to play.
+Seattle claimed rookie J.D.
+McKissic off waivers last week and while he was listed as a running back, he played receiver at Arkansas State and with the Falcons (though he has seen no NFL action).

-The Seahawks also have two receivers on the practice squad — former Skyline High and UW standout Kasen Williams, who played in two regular season games and both playoff games last season; and rookie Kenny Lawler, a seventh-round pick in 2016 who has yet to be on the active roster.
+The Seahawks also have two receivers on the practice squad — former Skyline High and UW standout Kasen Williams, who played in two regular-season games and both playoff games last season; and rookie Kenny Lawler, a seventh-round pick in 2016 who has yet to be on the active roster.

-The Seahawks might also try to get their tight ends more involved in the passing game — Jimmy Graham has again fallen into something of a quiet period of late with just four catches in the last three games, though one was good for a 37-yard touchdown against the Cardinals, and Luke Willson has just four catches in the last three games.
+The Seahawks might also try to get their tight ends more involved in the passing game — Jimmy Graham has again fallen into something of a quiet period with just four catches in the last three games, though one was good for a 37-yard touchdown against the Cardinals, and Luke Willson has just four catches in the last three games.

-What Lockett had been adding to the offense in recent weeks, though, won’t be easy to replace, if possible at all.
+What Lockett had been adding to the offense in recent weeks, though, won’t be easy to replace, if it’s even possible.

-Having finally recovered from a sprained knee suffered in the second week of the season, Lockett had emerged the last few weeks as the consistent big-play maker that the team envisioned heading into the season — he had nine catches for 168 yards in six quarters after moving into his new role before being hurt against the Cardinals.
+Having finally recovered from a sprained knee suffered in the second week of the season, Lockett had emerged the last few weeks as the consistent big-play maker that the team envisioned heading into the season — he had nine catches for 168 yards in six quarters after moving into his new role.

 But as Saturday showed, Baldwin can pretty much handle whatever weight the team wants to throw on him, having long since proven that he’s worth the four-year, $46 million extension the team signed him to in the summer.